It’s important to choose the right snowboard for your style, ability and your physical characteristics.

 It’s named “concrete” because the snow conditions in the cascades is often heavy, wet, sticky snow.
 So think of “unset concrete” not hardened concrete!

 If you sometimes ride in these conditions often you’ll know what I mean.
+I’m guessing this can be found in other places in the world too, but this is where I am, and it can be pretty prominent here.

 Best Board Specs for Cascade Concrete